Birkhover History, Family Crest & Coats of Arms

 Early Notables of the Birkhover family (pre 1700)

-who served as the...
-Another 83 words (6 lines of text) are included under the topic Early Birkhover Notables in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) are included under the topic Early Birkhover Notables in all our PDF Extended History products and printed products wherever possible.

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.